MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-removed-from-google-play-store.md

 ---
-pageSlug: geometry-dash-removed-from-google-play-store
+pageSlug: geometry-dash-removed-from-google-play-store-following-security-concerns
-title: Geometry Dash Removed From Google Play Store
+title: Geometry Dash Removed From Google Play Store Following Security Concerns
 desc: Geometry Dash by RobTop Games has been removed from the Google Play Store for security concerns.
 Geometry Dash has not been updated in over 6 years, which means it is no longer using the latest Android safety features.
 To